LambethCouncil/govspeak-drupal/README.md

 ### Advisory

-    @This is a very important message or warning@
+    @This is a very important message or warning in the form of a heading@

 highlights the enclosed text in yellow

     <h3 class="advisory">
-        <span>This is a very important message or warning</span>
+        <span>This section is a very important</span>
     </h3>

 ### Answer